 The Staffing screen allows you to allocate roles to a project either with specific resources assigned to the roles, or simply with resource placeholders.
 These placeholders can have estimated dates and demand, just like actual resources.
 This allows you to create role demand without having to specify individual contributors.

 When you allocate a resource to a project on the Staffing screen, by default the resource is allocated under his or her Primary Organization Role.
 You can also allocate a resource to a role that is not his or her Primary Organization Role.

 Note that you can allocate a resource to a project who is not a member of the project team.
 However, as a convenience, a resource will be placed on the project team as a result of being allocated to the project.
 You can remove the resource from the project team at any point.

 Note: Your organization must have the billing rate feature enabled in order to use this feature.
-To see actual rate values, individual users must be on the Billable Rate Visibility team.
+To see actual rate values, individual users must be in the Billable Rates group.